 The design is an exemplar piece of integrated architecture and engineering.
 The multi-disciplinary team have challenged the status quo of conventional refurbishments to deliver an environmentally responsible, socially active building for its 4,000 users.

 All design services are being provided by our architects’, engineers’ and specialists who co-locate as a single, design focused team.
-This unique way of working together, with a mutual ambition to optimise and innovate, has delivered British Land’s first BREEAM Outstanding building.
+This unique way of working together, with a mutual ambition to optimise and innovate, has delivered British Land’s first BREEAM Outstanding building, signed off at the design stage.

 Work started on site in March 2018 and is scheduled to complete in December 2020.